-The femur fractures easily in older people because of bone thinning or osteoporosis, which in turn is caused by gross ignorance of nutritional essentials.
+The femur fractures easily in older people because of bone thinning or osteoporosis, which sadly is typically caused by gross ignorance of nutritional essentials.

 The truth is we’re awash with calcium!
 (Calcium is what causes hardening of the arteries, brain plaques, crusty joints and other aging deposits.. who needs more calcium?)

 Bone is a living tissue, it’s built up and broken down constantly.
 Doctors and drug companies who try to portray bone as a static vessel, filled with a certain amount of calcium—like a full, half-full or quarter-full cup—are just plain idiots.